 The guitar industry and rosewood regulation changes

-So I basically found out the hard way when contacted by US imports department regarding a guitar I had made and sent to a customer in Alabama.
+So I found this out the hard way when I was contacted by the US imports department regarding a guitar I had made and sent to a customer in Alabama.
 Apparently with little warning new rosewood regulation changes had taken effect on January 2, 2017 that called for documentation when shipping instruments internationally that contain any amount rosewood – and that goes for ALL species of genus Dalbergia.
 I was drilled on the materials used for the guitar and whether any of the timbers where species now found on the newly enlarged CITES Appendix II protected species list.
 Fortunately they weren’t or I would have incurred fines – instead I just had a customer who had to wait a day or so more for his guitar.

 When Did These Changes Come Into Effect

 The Convention of International Trade of Endangered Species of Flora and Fauna (CITES) held a conference from September 24 – October 4 this year in Johannesburg, South Africa where it was decided that all species of rosewoodunder the genus Dalbergia and three bubinga species (Guibourtia demeusei, Guibourtia pellegriniana, and Guibourtia tessmannii) will be protected under CITES Appendix II.